zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

  # Assigning NULL values to a key

-   You can enter numm values when assigning a key using the tilde or the unquoted word null
+   You can enter null values when assigning a key using the tilde or the unquoted word null

       ---